-Your attorney may advise you to begin documenting the abuse as soon as possible.
+Your Evansville nursing home abuse lawyer may advise you to begin documenting the abuse as soon as possible.
 Any evidence you can collect will help strengthen your case.
 Your attorney will file your lawsuit and conduct any investigation necessary.
 Nursing homes will often try to settle, so your attorney can handle settlement negotiations on your behalf.
 If a trial is required, your attorney will represent you and fight for just compensation.

 Nursing home abuse cases serve to compensate you and your loved one for a traumatic and emotionally exhausting time.

-Hiring Gerling Law for a Nursing Home Abuse Claim
+Hire Gerling Law - Nursing Home Abuse Lawyers in Evansville, IN

 Gerling Law has over 50 years of experience working with clients who have been injured and seek compensation.
 We pride ourselves on offering the highest quality legal representation and fighting tirelessly for justice.
 We do not shy away from advocating aggressively for our clients while showing kindness and compassion through a trying and emotional time.

-If you believe your loved one has been the victim of nursing home abuse, do not hesitate to contact us.
-Expect to receive honest legal advice during your free initial case evaluation.
+If you believe your loved one has been the victim of nursing home abuse in Evansville, do not hesitate to contact us.
+Expect to receive honest legal advice from our Evansville nursing home abuse attorneys during your free initial case evaluation.